 Rebecca Baird-Remba, Managing Editor [STORIES]

+Rebecca manages YIMBY’s editorial staff, supervising its coverage of real estate, development, housing policy, and architecture throughout the five boroughs.
 After growing up in the D.C. suburbs, Rebecca made her way to New York City in 2008 to study journalism and political science.
 She’s written about everything from crime to congressional politics, but she discovered her fascination with real estate while blogging about Brooklyn at Brownstoner.
 When she’s not angrily refreshing the Department of Buildings website, she rides her bike, shoots photos of whatever catches her eye, and roams the city looking for graffiti and street art.
+She has been a full-time member of YIMBY staff since early 2015.

 Evan Bindelglass, Landmarks Editor [STORIES]

 Evan is a native of North Jersey and has been exploring New York City for his entire life.
 He studied broadcast journalism and political science and then spent about eight years working for WCBS Newsradio 880.
 While there, he created a series called Inaccessible New York, where he visited generally off-limits sites in the city.
-Following that stint, he did freelance work for Gothamist, Curbed NY, Brooklyn Heights Blog, Cobble Hill Blog, Thrillist, the New York Post, and YIMBY.
-While his work here is about real estate and history, Evan is also a passionate cinephile, music lover, and foodie.
+Following that stint, he did freelance work for Gothamist, Curbed NY, Brooklyn Heights Blog, Cobble Hill Blog, Thrillist, the New York Post, and YIMBY before becoming a full-time member of YIMBY staff in 2015.
+The focus of Evan’s coverage for YIMBY is Landmarks and real estate history.
+Evan is also a passionate cinephile, music lover, and foodie.
+He has been a member of YIMBY staff since 2014 and recently received an award from the Historic Districts Council for his landmarks coverage for YIMBY.
 Follow his musings on his Twitter account.

 Vitali Ogorodnikov, Architecture Reporter [STORIES]

 Born and bred in Connecticut, Reid started writing for YIMBY in the spring of 2014.
-Besides his keen ability to decipher the intricacies of New York’s Department of Buildings database, Reid combs the internet for the latest in breaking real estate news — and when he isn’t writing for YIMBY, he is studying for his undergraduate degree at the University of Connecticut.
+Besides his keen ability to decipher the intricacies of New York’s Department of Buildings database, Reid combs the internet for the latest in breaking real estate news — and when he isn’t researching and writing for YIMBY, he is studying at the University of Connecticut.

 Jose is an architectural illustrator who creates YIMBY’s illustrations of the New York skyline of the future.